 Born 1959 in São Paulo, Brazil, Celso Antunes studied conducting at the Musikhochschule Köln in Germany.
 From 1994 until 1998 he was Chief Conductor of the Neues Rheinisches Kammerorchester in Cologne and of the Belgian contemporary music ensemble Champ d'Action (1994 – 1997), with whom he directed numerous world premieres.
 As Artistic Director and Chief Conductor of the National Chamber Choir of Ireland, his influence on its development from 2002 onward was exceptional.
 In 2007 the Irish Times regretted his departure with the words: ‘…this period will have to be seen in the future as a golden age for professional choral singing in Ireland’.
 Following this, from August 2008 to March 2012, Antunes was Chief Conductor of the Groot Omroepkoor (Netherlands Radio Choir).

 Flexibility is the key to Celso Antunes’ conducting expertise, with a repertoire that spans from Renaissance choral music, through orchestral works from the 18th and 19th century to contemporary music, of which he is a devoted advocate.
-This advocacy has led to engagements to direct numerous renowned contemporary music ensembles such as the Nieuw Ensemble, the Ensemble Modern and the Tippett Ensemble (of which he remains Music Director).
+This advocacy has led to engagements to direct numerous renowned contemporary music ensembles such as the Nieuw Ensemble, the Ensemble Modern.
 He has conducted many world premieres including works by Michael Tippett, Wolfgang Rihm, Jonathan Harvey, Hans Zender, Brice Pauset, Unsuk Chin and Lera Auerbach.

 Antunes’ CD recordings have achieved high critical acclaim, and multiple award nominations.
 In 2010 a CD of works by Joaquin Turina with the NDR Radiophilharmonie for hänssler classic was nominated for a Grammy award.
 His 2010 recording of Sun Dogs by James MacMillan with the Netherlands Radio Choir, on the BIS label, was shortlisted for a Gramophone Classical Music Award.
 In 2011 Antunes recorded works by Xavier Montsalvatge, again with the NDR Radiophilharmonie for hänssler classic.
 In the same year, he recorded a CD of works by Richard Rijnvos, Uptown|Downtown, featuring both the Netherlands Radio Filharmonisch Orkest and the Netherlands Radio Kamer Filharmonie, released May 2012.
 The recording led the composer to describe Celso Antunes’ leadership of the two orchestras as ‘inspiring’.
 In 2013 he recorded a CD of works by the Brazilian composer Almeida Prado with OSESP, released November 2013.